 Heaters are placed everywhere including your room.
 These types of hotels are known for hygienic meals, unlimited boiled and filtered water, hot beverages, safety, and security.
 Besides, some also have additional amenities like heated blankets or a library for acclimatization days.
 Because of these premium services and facilities, these hotels are costlier accommodation options.

 As you know trekking to Mt.
 Everest is not an easy task to do.
 You need true passion and dedication.
 But is that all enough?
 Surely not, safety and proper rest play a very important role during the whole duration of the trek.
 And luxury lodges provide the best of it.

 Throughout the challenging and awe-inspiring journey to the summit, these lodges are a haven of comfort and warmth to many travelers.
 Upon stepping foot inside these lodges, trekkers are enveloped in an atmosphere of refined luxury and comfort.
 Well-managed rooms offer a sanctuary for tired bodies, allowing guests to rejuvenate and recharge in the breathtaking surroundings.

 The best part is that from the moment guests arrive to the time they checkout they provide exemplary service so the travelers can feel very energetic to resume their trip to their next destination.
 Besides that, they ensure to share expert advice on the best routes and weather conditions.
-They also to sharing captivating stories of Everest's history with the trekkers.
-These lodge staff truly embodies the spirit of the trekking experience.
+They also share captivating stories of Everest's history with the trekkers.
+These lodge staff truly embody the spirit of the trekking experience.

 Different Luxury Hotels in different locations